 By educating the entire company about the value of marketing and public relations, management can build confidence and cooperation throughout the entire organization.
 And integrating creative marketing strategy into operations can increase revenue and profits.

-Have a question for Dawn?
-Ask or leave a comment below!
+Have a question for Dawn or want to leave a comment?